TBA-SA Muay Thai Rules

 All Regional, U.S., North American, and World title bouts (non-tournament) will be Five 2-minute rounds.
 One minute rest.

 *Tournament of Champions Class A Championship bouts will be FIVE 2 minute rounds.
 1 minute rest.
 Eliminations are 3 rounds w/gear.
+Class A will remove shin guards and head gear for Championship bouts.

 Professional--Non-title bouts may be Three 3-minute rounds, Four 3-minute rounds, or Five 3-minute rounds (promoter-fighter negotiation).
 All will have One minute rest.